 - All accidents and incidents are correctly reported.

 - All visitors to the school must sign in at the main office and wear a visitor badge while in the school; visitors are permitted in the school by appointment only, until pandemic protocols lessen.

-- When pandemic protocols permit the entry of informal visitors, former Woodman students may only visit before or after school, and not during the instructional day.
+- Former Woodman students may visit before or after school, and not during the instructional day.

-- A video surveillance camera is installed for the main entrance doors.
+- Video surveillance camera are active around the school property.
 The office staff must ring all visitors into the school.
 All external doors are locked during instructional time.

 - A gender neutral bathroom has been created beside the Construction room for any students who wish to access it.